DataBeaver/trimps-tools/README.md

   core will not be touched.
 If the budget starts with a plus sign, the value is added to the cost of the initial core.

+-k, --keep-core-mods
+  Prevent swapping of core mods.
+Only change the values of existing mods.

 -i, --income
   Optimize for runestone income instead of damage.
 This is much slower so it may be prudent to first find a decent damage-optimized build and use that